glenda-tann/toDoSwiftVersion/README.md

 # toDoSwiftVersion
-This is a to-do-list app that I created with Min Jia and Qian Ning.
+A to-do-list app that I did with Min Jia and Qian Ning!
+Mooo